Akita

 Origin and historical development

-The Akita, originating from the Akita Prefecture in Japan, is a breed of profound historical significance.
-Originally developed as a versatile hunting dog for tracking large game such as bear, deer, and wild boar, the breed was known as the Matagi-inu.
-Over centuries, the breed evolved through selective breeding, eventually becoming a symbol of Japanese heritage and loyalty.
-During the Edo period, they were highly regarded by the shogunate and were often kept as status symbols.
-Following the Meiji Restoration, the breed faced significant challenges, including crossbreeding with Tosa and Mastiffs for dog fighting, which nearly compromised the purity of the original Japanese type.
-Dedicated preservationists worked tirelessly to restore the breed to its ancestral form, establishing strict champion rules to ensure the preservation of the Akita's unique physical and temperamental characteristics.
+The Akita, originating from the Akita Prefecture in northern Japan, is a breed of profound historical significance and cultural heritage.
+Originally utilized for hunting bear, deer, and wild boar, these dogs were known as 'Matagi-inu'.
+Over centuries, the breed evolved into a symbol of loyalty and protection.
+During the Edo period, they were highly regarded by the shogunate, and their pedigree names were meticulously recorded to preserve the purity of the lineage.
+The breed faced near extinction during the Second World War, but dedicated preservationists worked tirelessly to restore the population, ensuring that the breed remained true to its ancestral roots.

 FCI Standard & Characteristics